tarantool/doc/doc/reference/reference_lua/datetime/datetime_object.rst

               min: 25
               yday: 232
               day: 20
-              nsec: 123456789
+              nsec: 0
               isdst: false
               wday: 6
-              tzoffset: 180
+              tzoffset: 0
               month: 8
               year: 2021
               hour: 18
             ...

     ..  _datetime-format:

-    ..  method:: format( ['format units'] )
+    ..  method:: format( ['convension_specifications'] )

-        Convert standard ``datetime`` object presentation into a formatted string based on the format notation according to the FreeBSD/Olson ``strftime``.
+        Convert the standard ``datetime`` object presentation into a formatted string.
+        The convension specifications are the same as in the `FreeBSD strftime <https://www.freebsd.org/cgi/man.cgi?query=strftime&sektion=3>`__.
+        Additional convension for nanoseconds is `%f` which also allows the modifier to control the output precision of fractional part (see example below).

+        :param string convension_specifications: [TBD]

-        :return: formatted string with the date and time information
+        :return: string with the formatted date and time information [TBD]
         :rtype: string

         **Example:**